Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Simulation Method

-To characterize the propagation of the dipolaritons in the channel, we numerically counted the total number of particles $n$, present in each branch of the $\Psi$-shaped channel at locations $x_{\rm n} \geq 450\mu$m, where $x_{\rm n}$ is chosen in such a manner as to only count particles that have propagated at a sufficient distance through the junction of the channel.
+To characterize the propagation of the dipolaritons in the channel, we numerically counted the total number of particles $n$, present in each branch of the $\Psi$-shaped channel at locations $x_{\rm n} \geq 450\mu$m, where $x_{\rm n}$ is chosen in such a manner as to only count particles that have propagated at a sufficient distance through the junction of the channel after the branches fork out in Fig.1.

 To characterize the redistribution of the dipolaritons in each branch of the channel, we calculated the fraction of dipolaritons propagating through the upper branch of the channel, or what we define as the efficiency in the channel,